Use Cases

 The New Product That Missed Its Market

 Product built, launched, pipeline thin.
-GTM architecture wasn't built for how the buying committee actually works.
+GTM architecture wasn't built for how the buying committee really works.
 Signal alignment was never part of the plan.

 The Sales and Marketing Divide That Costs Revenue